 When exporting layouts to EPS, SVG or VRML several parameters can be set in Export/Options.
+For explanation see: http://vlado.fmf.uni-lj.si/pub/networks/pajek/epsdef.htm

 In this way we can define in detail how the picture should look like.
 EPS pictures can be displayed using program GsView.